Gabriel Howell

 Gabriel Howell (born 19 February 1999) is a British actor.
-His television roles include a young Elias Mannix in the Netflix mystery thriller miniseries Bodies (2023).
+His television roles include a young Elias Mannix in the Netflix mystery thriller miniseries Bodies (2023) and Tobi McKnight in the BBC miniseries Nightsleeper.
 His film roles include Dennis in the 2022 film The Fence, and Snotlout Jorgenson in the 2025 film How to Train Your Dragon.

 Early life

-Born in [Hong Kong], Howell trained at the Royal Academy of Dramatic Art in London.
+Born in Hong Kong and raised in Bristol, England.
+Howell trained at the Royal Academy of Dramatic Art in London.